Yankees 2023 arbitration tracker

 - The first one to settle on Friday was starting pitcher Frankie Montas, who agreed to a $7.5 million salary according to Mark Feinsand.
 He made a little over $3.2 million in 2022 and will be a free agent next offseason.

+- Two more signings to report, both from Feinsand within minutes of each other.
+Reliever Clay Holmes will get $3.3 million next year, with incentives for up to $100,000 based on how many games he finishes (if he can reclaim his closer’s role, that will help).
+Fellow 2022 All-Star Nestor Cortes gets a pay bump to $3.2 million in his first year of arbitration, which has to feel good after the long journey the former 36th-rounder took to get to this point.

+- It’s back to Heyman for signing No. 5, and it’s a third 2022 All-Star.
+Like Cortes, Jose Trevino was in his first year of arb-eligibility, and the defending Platinum Glove Award winner is getting $2.36 million for 2023.

-The other 10 arbitration-eligible players on the Yankees are Wandy Peralta, Gleyber Torres, Clay Holmes, Jonathan Loáisiga, Domingo Germán, Kyle Higashioka, Nestor Cortes, Jose Trevino, and Michael King.
+The other arbitration-eligible players on the Yankees are Wandy Peralta, Gleyber Torres, Jonathan Loáisiga, Domingo Germán, and Michael King.
+The latest word from Heyman is that all but Torres (and perhaps Peralta) are very close to signing.
 We’ll be on alert for any updates on this group throughout the night as news breaks.

 Loading comments...